 Betsy DeVos, who is the current U.S. Secretary of Education under the Trump Administration, has been sued by 18 different states this week.
 According to USA Today

 In 2016, President Obama and his administration put into effect final regulations for protecting students against “predatory institutions,” all of which came about as a result of the for-profit colleges investigations

-In addition to holding for-profit universities accountable to successful student outcomes after graduation, the final regulations included debt relief in the form of student loan forgiveness for students affected — which became known as the "borrowers defense."
+In addition to holding for-profit universities accountable to successful student outcomes after graduation, the final regulations included debt relief in the form of student loan forgiveness for students affected -- which became known as the "borrowers defense."
 As of October 2016, that debt relief totaled $247 million from over 15,000 claims, according to a press release

 froze them.
 With that, 18 states lept into action and filed lawsuits against DeVos.
-Their complaints stated that “the Education Department canceled the rule without soliciting, receiving, or responding to any comment from any stakeholder or member of the public, and without engaging in a public deliberative process,” as reported by USA Today.
+Their complaints stated that “the Education Department canceled the rule without soliciting, receiving, or responding to any comment from any stakeholder or member of the public, and without engaging in a public deliberative process,” as reported by USA Today

 Since May, DeVos has suggested that she would freeze the borrower defense.
 Her team has said previously that the rules are “a muddled process that’s unfair to students and schools,” as printed by The New York Times

 Whatever the case, her sudden freezing of the borrower defense has left thousands of victims of for-profit university fraud without the back-up option they had thought to put into effect on July 1.
 Maura Healey, the Massachusetts attorney general, told The New York Times

 Since the lawsuits were filed, other organizations have stepped up to stand behind the attorneys general that are suing.
-The National Education Association stated in a press release:
+The National Education Association stated in a press release

 “It is simply wrong that the Department of Education would want to do away with regulations that would protect students.
 It is no surprise that these regulations have been strongly opposed by for-profit schools, which have saddled students with crushing debts for college degrees.
 If that weren’t enough of a burden, some of the degrees provided by these for-profit institutions have failed to prepare students with a viable pathway to getting a good job and are often not even worth the paper on which they’re printed.”